Spatial reasoning at age 5 is one of the strongest early predictors of mathematical performance. Here's what brick play has to do with it.

 The goal isn't a successful bridge.
 The goal is the thinking the bridge attempt produces.

-The Weekly Challenge this week asks children aged 4–6 to build a bridge that holds 10 standard bricks.
-It's not about the result.
-It's about watching how your child approaches a problem they've never been taught to solve.
+The bridge challenge to try at home: Place two objects (books, blocks) 8–10cm apart and ask your child to build a bridge that holds 10 standard bricks.
+It's not about the result — it's about watching how your child approaches a problem they've never been taught to solve.